tmart234/tmart234.github.io/_posts/2021-07-09-cyber-risk.md

 ## 2) Failure to Account for Consequences of Vulnerability Either Life or Property

 CVSS v4 is slated to add a safety metric.
 So this is a big win for Life.

-A quick search of "property" in the CVSS CIGs working group's CVSS v4 Working Items resulted in 0 items.
+Although, a quick search of "property" in the CVSS CIGs working group's CVSS v4 Working Items resulted in 0 items.
+Not sure if this is to be considered but looks unlikely.

 ## 3) Operational Scoring Problems